Updated on May 19th, 2022 by Felix Martinez

 Will Zoom Ever Pay A Dividend?

-The other issue with Zoom paying a dividend is that it has very little in the way of earnings, as even with its enormous growth in 2020, it is expected to produce less than $2.50 per share in earnings.
+The other issue with Zoom paying a dividend is that it has very little in the way of earnings, as even with its enormous growth in 2020, it is expected to produce less than $3.50 per share in earnings for the Fiscal year 2023.
 With no track record of earnings, and only speculation about future growth to go on, income investors will likely find that Zoom is not going to pay a dividend for a very long time, if ever.

 Zoom is a world-class growth stock at this point.
 The company has benefited from the pandemic in a way that few others have, and it is producing huge growth numbers as a result.
 However, with its core services available from a variety of competitors, we caution that extrapolating enormous growth numbers out into the future could be fraught with risk.